 There is a “new” (actually, mostly old) economic worldview coming into view.
 We’re now in a “post-neoliberal” era.
 Hopefully this is good political news.
 Watch the video to find out.
 The new economics should be a political winner for the center in that it feels more intuitively correct to people on the right and left ends of the political spectrum, the “populist” voters so loathed by political centrists.
 The message to rural voters in particular needs to be that they have to take responsibility for the economy themselves, rather than electing an autocrat who will magically make America great again.
 These voters need to participate in creating a better democratic system through a process of deep economic localism.
 The key to this strategy is that local monetary and economic control needs to come first, not democracy, education reform, or social or environmental justice—in other words, all of the usual progressive priorities.
 It is a strategy that applies to developing nations, as well, since it is clear that economic development has stalled on a global scale.
 It will take much higher levels of social trust and better democracies to improve the quality of life for working people everywhere, whether they are in developing nations, or in the rural areas or inner cities of developed nations.
 But in nations like the United States, where political gridlock is endemic, a focus on hyper-localism needs to be the foundation of all other progress.

 At minute 56 the speakers talk about the need for a name for the new economics rather than “post-neoliberalism.”
-Other names include:
+I’m personally happy with “supply-side progressivism.”
+It is arguable to what extent the Roosevelt Institute itself can be said to advocate for supply-side progressivism.

 — President Joe Biden’s team calls the new economics “Bidenomics.”